taligentx/dscKeybusInterface/README.md

-_**Note**: This is a development branch supporting DSC PowerSeries up to 8 partitions and up to 64 zones.
-The library methods have changed to accommodate multiple partitions and the previous methods have been deprecated - see the examples sketches for usage.
-This branch is not yet optimized for program space or memory usage - for example, the KeybusReader sketch currently requires the Arduino Mega or esp8266._
+_**Note**: This is a development branch for testing: partitions 2-8, zones 33-64, virtual keypad partitions 1 & 2.
+The library methods have changed to accommodate multiple partitions and the previous methods have been removed - see the examples sketches for usage.
+The new methods should not change in the future and can be considered stable (in theory!)._

 # DSC Keybus Interface
 This library directly interfaces Arduino and esp8266 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) security systems for integration with home automation, notifications on system events, and usage as a virtual keypad.
 The included examples demonstrate monitoring armed/alarm/zone/fire/trouble states, integrating with Home Assistant and Apple HomeKit using MQTT, sending push notifications/email, and reading/decoding Keybus data.